nxadm/rakudo-pkg/README.md

 ## Introduction

-`rakudo-pkg` offers native packages (OS packages and relocatable builds) of [Rakudo compiler for Raku](https://raku.org/) (previously known as Perl 6) that closely follow upstream development.
+`rakudo-pkg` offers native packages (OS packages and relocatable builds) of the [Rakudo compiler for Raku](https://raku.org/).
+The packages track the upstream releases closely.
 Most of the time, the packages will be released on the same day as the Rakudo sources.
-At the moment, packages are provided for Alpine, CentOS, Debian, Fedora, openSUSE and Ubuntu.
-The relocatable builds (unpack and use) should works universally on all recent Linux distributions.
+At the moment, packages are provided for Alpine, CentOS, Debian, Fedora, openSUSE, RHEL and Ubuntu.
+The relocatable builds (`tar xvzf` and use) work universally on all recent Linux distributions.

 Feel free to [contribute](#contributing) or
 [request new packages](https://github.com/nxadm/rakudo-pkg/issues).